JuanCodeAtATime/famCloud/README.md

 ### ISSUES (Developer's Notes)

-The photo rendring and storage functionality is disabled on the Heroku deployed site.
+The photo rendering and storage functionality is disabled on the Heroku deployed site.
 I'm currently working to resolve this issue.

 *****